chrismatteson/vault-102/docs/vault-2.md

 * Warn students to never store real secrets on a Dev server.

 ---
-name: lab-vault-basics-challenge-2
-# 👩‍💻 Lab Challenge 2.2: Run a Vault "Dev" Server
-* In this lab, you'll run your first Vault server in "Dev" mode.
-* You'll also write your first secret to Vault and use the UI.
-* Instructions:
-  * Click the "Your First Secret" challenge of the "Vault Basics" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Your First Secret" challenge of the "Vault Basics" track.
-* This challenge has them run a Dev server, write a secret to the KV v2 secrets engine that was automatically enabled, and use the Vault UI.

----
 name: Vault-UI
 # The Vault UI
 * In order to use the Vault UI, you must sign in.